1onQ/cmsc389T-web-template/README.md

 docker-compose up -d --force-recreate
 Go to localhost:80/
 ```
-Also, tested both configuration by manually running Docker-Testing workflows
+Also, tested both configurations by manually running the Docker-Testing workflows